-While I'm an Italian girl through and through, I have to say (and Mommom if you’re reading this, I’m sorry), but if there was one food group that I could eat for the rest of my life, it would be Mexican.
+While I'm an Italian girl through and through, I have to say, but if there was one cuisine I could eat for the rest of my life, it would be Mexican.

-I've come up with, what I personally think is, an absolutely dynamite recipe.
-I don't usually toot the horn like that, but you're going to love this.
-This will revolutionize the way that you not only eat Mexican food, but also chips, sandwiches and even breakfast.
+I've come up with, what I personally think is, an absolute dynamite recipe.
+I don't usually toot my own horn like that, but you're just going to love this.
+Especially on the health side of things.

 This recipe has been a long time in the making.
 Ever since I started eating packaged brown rice tortillas, I've been trying to make my own at home.
-Not only are they expensive, but I knew there had to be away to create something just as delicious with my own, natural ingredients.
+Not only are most gluten-free tortillas expensive, but I knew there had to be a way to create something just as delicious with my own, natural ingredients.

 Honestly, my first few attempts were total flops.
 They were either far too wet, they fell apart as soon as I tried to cook them or they would stick to the paper.

-But I have to say, while these quinoa tortillas make great tacos, wraps, enchiladas, toastadas, etc., there was one thing that I was really craving…
+But I have to say, while these tortillas make great tacos, wraps, enchiladas, tostadas, etc., there was one thing that I was really craving…

 - Pinch of salt